airi-14x/airi-14x/README.md

 Currently, I'm working on wrapping up my undergraduate Computer Science degree.
 That and a bunch of evergrowing [backlogged games](https://howlongtobeat.com/user.php?n=airi_14x), [anime](https://anilist.co/user/airi14x/), fanfictions and [books](https://www.goodreads.com/user/show/69873775-airi-chow).
 This how my [Software Developer Journey](https://airi-14x.github.io/projects) and my [Language Studies Journey](https://airi-14x.github.io/languages) looks so far!
 I'm looking to improve my skills in mainly these technologies: Ruby on Rails, Python and JavaScript.
 Aside from this, I have worked mainly with Java for university and Scala & Python for my internships.

-These are currently on hold due to lack of time during this semester but...
-My current focus on the side is Ruby on Rails to contribute to [Archive of Our Own](https://github.com/otwcode/otwarchive).
-But, I am going to start to brushup on my JavaScript skills as an incoming junior software developer so I'm checking out NodeJS too.
+My upcoming focus on the side is Ruby on Rails to contribute to [Archive of Our Own](https://github.com/otwcode/otwarchive) and to brush up on some Javascript by following TOP's NodeJS curriculum.

 I also wrote a guide for [Concordia's Computer Science and Engineering Students](https://airi-14x.github.io/Concordia-Master-Guide/).
 It is still being updated but it should be finalised by the end of 2020.

-<p align="right">~ Airi [2020/11/15]</p>
+<p align="right">~ Airi [2020/12/07]</p>

 <!--
 ![Airi's github stats](https://github-readme-stats.vercel.app/api?username=airi-14x&show_icons=true&theme=dark)